 - The beer distribution industry contributes more than $22 billion in transportation efficiencies for the beer industry each year.

-- Beer distributor contributions to local community activities generate $175 million in impacts annually.
+- Beer distributors directly contribute $175 million to local community activities annually.